IText: Licensing

 iText was originally released under the MPL/LGPL.
 On December 1, 2009, with the release of iText 5, the license was switched to the GNU Affero General Public License version 3.
-Projects that did not want to provide their source code (as required by the AGPL) could either purchase a commercial license to iText 5 or continue using previous versions of iText under the MPL/LGPL.
+Projects that did not want to provide their source code (as required by the AGPL) could either purchase a commercial license to iText 5 or continue using previous versions or a fork of iText under the MPL/LGPL.

 iText Group NV claims that during the due diligence process to prepare for iText 5, several IP issues with iText 2 were discovered and fixed.